 Now, trigger a push notification using a service like FCM (or one preferred by the specific team).
 Once triggered, the push notification will show up instantly on the home screen as well as on the notification panel (Similar to a Facebook notification shown in the first method)

 Teams often end up using Android emulators for testing mobile applications and its push notifications.
-However, the many limitations of emulators and simulators prevent testers from getting accurate test results from them.
+However, the many limitations of emulators and simulators prevent testers from getting accurate test results.
 Emulators are only suitable for testing in the initial stages of development.

 Besides, it is not feasible for teams to find and test on emulators mimicking each target device type.

-BrowserStack’s real device cloud empowers teams to test their Android apps on real devices without the need for any physical setup.
+BrowserStack’s real device cloud empowers teams to test their Android apps on real devices without any physical setup.
 Testing on real devices allows developers to procure and evaluate actual results in real-world conditions.

-As all the devices are hosted on the cloud, teams can instantly test their app’s push notifications on Android handsets of their choice from anywhere in the world in a hassle-free manner.
-No complex set-up, simply login -> upload the app -> select the device, -> and Start testing!.
-The illustration above will help developers and testers easily test push notifications on real Android devices so as to provide the best possible user experience.
+As all the devices are hosted on the cloud, teams can instantly test their app’s push notifications on Android handsets of their choice from anywhere in the world hassle-free.
+No complex setup, simply login -> upload the app -> select the device, -> and Start testing!
+The illustration above will help developers and testers easily test push notifications on real Android devices to provide the best possible user experience.